Beloth/Ostston-Work/Notes/Next Session.md

   * Cleaning up mistakes
   * Other loose ends have been dealt with
 * On the bodies see tattoo...
+  * The 2 high level assassins have a Dagger with 2 Skulls dripping from the end like blood
+  * The other 2 have just the dagger

 #### Results of Cleaning loose ends
 * Lord Weester's house was set on fire overnight